bigboybamo/Text2speeech/README.md

 * Convert written text to spoken sentences.
 * Choose from different voices.
 * Open and read documents.
 Supported file types include `.txt`, `.docx`, and `.pdf`

+## Machine Setup
+* Required Workloads:
+  * Visual Studio
+  * .NET Desktop Development
+  * WiX v3 Toolset
+  * Microsoft .NET Framework 4.7.2

+## Building and running the app from VS
+1. Right click on the `TextToSpeech` project you wish to run and select 'Set as startup project'.
+2. <kbd>F5</kbd>.